wifinigel/sbc_network_probe/README.md

 At any time, the SBC can run one persona, as provided by an easily obtainable container.
 This can be swapped out for another persona at a later time when a different feature is required.
 For example, the SBC may be configured as a wireless hotspot for one activity, then reconfigured as a TFTP server for a later activity - all achieved by swapping containers in and out as required.

+The containers are run on a docker host, which in my case is a Ubuntu 20.04 image that is built using the instructions provided below.
+The image only needs to be built once.
+The containers are then installed and removed as required to provide the required network utilities.

 ## Supported Platforms
 ![Neo3 Image](neo3.jpg)